-You would think that on this SuperBowl weekend, few people would be going to the movies, right?
-In the USA probably (even though there is always time for a good movie no matter how amazing is the show JLo and Shakira are putting on), but the rest of the world can’t care less about American Football, which is a good thing for the studio movies who otherwise would freak out about releasing a movie on this past weekend.
+You would think that on this Super Bowl weekend, few people would be going to the movies, right?
+In the USA probably (even though there is always time for a good movie no matter how amazing JLo and Shakira are) but the rest of the world couldn’t care less about American Football, which is a good thing for the studios.

-- The Turning: A modern take on Henry James’ novella “The Turn of the Screw”.-
+- The Turning: A modern take on Henry James’ novella “The Turn of the Screw”.

 - The Rhythm Section: A weak start, let’s see how it evolves.

 And yours?
 What was your favorite movie this month?
 Comment below!